-Why Having Atrial Fibrillation Raises Your Stroke Risk
+Why Having Atrial Fibrillation Raises Your Risk of Stroke

 [Copy]

-Atrial Fibrillation (or AFib) is a common type of abnormal heart rhythm affecting nearly 3 million Americans.
-If you have AFib, you are also five times more likely to suffer from a stroke.
-On The Doctors, Dr. Freda Lewis-Hall and Dr. Travis Stork explain what atrial fibrillation is, why it can lead to stroke, and what you can do if you have the condition.
+Atrial fibrillation (AFib) is a common abnormal heart rhythm that affects nearly 3 million Americans.
+If you have AFib, you’re five times more likely to suffer from a stroke.
+On The Doctors, Dr. Freda Lewis-Hall and Dr. Travis Stork explain what AFib is, how it can lead to stroke, and what you can do if you have it.